opensimworld/active-npcs/README.md

 The controller requires OSSL functions to work.
 Apart from the osNpc*() functions you should also enable: osListenRegex(), osGetNotecard(), osMessageAttachments(), osSetSpeed().
 The controller uses channel 68 for all its functions.

+To start using the controller, rez the OSWNpcController object somewhere in your region.

 Before you create a new NPC, you need to add their name to the __npc_names notecard.
 Edit the __npc_names notecard, and add the *first* name of your NPC, in a new line by itself.
 The last name of your NPCs will always be (NPC).

 *After making changes in the notecard,  click on the controller and select "ReConfig"*.